-WV put a notice in the state's largest newspaper announcing the 30 day public comment period and sent a copy of the notice to all the TBIW providers directing them to put the notice in a prominent place in their offices and to direct all of their case managers to call the members on their caseloads and advise them of the 30 day public comment period.
-Additionally BMS posted a notice on the BMS website and posted it on the BMS FaceBook page.
+BMS posted a public comment notice on the BMS website, Facebook page and Twitter Account.
+BMS sent a notification to providers directing them to put the notice in a prominent place in their offices and to direct their their Case Managers to call the members on their caseloads and advise them of the 30-day public comment period.
+The flyer provided information on how to request a printed version of the application and provided the email address, USPS address and phone number for submitting comments.